RohitShubankar/shubankar-website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Associate Software Systems Engineer
+role: Associate Software Systems Engineer at Extreme Networks

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Extreme Networks
+  - name:
     url:

 # Short bio (displayed in user profile at end of posts)